SharksJio/Write/README.md

  * in `syncscribble/Makefile`, set `DEPENDBASE` to the parent folder containing all dependencies that `make` should track
  * build SDL: `cd SDL && git checkout write-win && make -f ../scribbleres/SDL-Makefile.msvc`
  * open a Visual Studio command prompt (from the Start Menu) and run `cd syncscribble && make`

+## Contributing ##

+Contributions are welcome, but please open an issue or discussion before starting on major changes.